gridgentoo/linkerd2-proxy/controller.md

   the admission controller was bypassed)?
   * Probably need to reflect in `HTTPRoute` status
   * Probably need to inject inject routes that fail requests.
-* TODO Synthesize routes with unauthenticated policies for probes when existing routes do not exist.
+* TODO Synthesize servers/routes/policies for probes when existing servers/routes/policies do not exist.

 ## Admission controller